The experience of Becoming by listening to our deepest self and becoming the person we are called to be.

 "Our liberal tradition has never accepted religious claims to know the only truth or the whole truth.
 We recognize that there are many perspectives, many beliefs, and many truths to be learned and understood.
 Therefore, religious education for us is a commitment to a lifelong process of learning."―Rev. Jill McAllister, People’s Church, Kalamazoo, Michigan

 In the spirit of the Unitarian Universalist principles, we provide a welcoming environment to every adult, youth and child who crosses our threshold.
+We openly affirm the rich spectrum of individual gender identities.
 We openly affirm both traditional and non-traditional family structures in all of their variety.
 We intentionally incorporate curricula resources and class offerings, which emphasize our commitment to diversity and which strengthen us all to stand against prejudice and inequitable privilege in its many forms.
-Community events and social justice initiatives are an integral part of programs for all ages.

 I’d rather learn from one bird how to sing than teach ten thousand stars how not to dance.―e. e. cummings (Edwin Estlin Cummings) (Unitarian, poet, playwright, painter)